coreos/owners-file-action/README.md

 - Responds to `/lgtm`, `/approve`, and `/hold` comments on pull requests
 - Validates commenters against an OWNERS file
+- Automatically assigns reviewers and approvers when PRs are opened
 - Automatically adds labels to PRs based on approvals
 - Prevents unauthorized manual label changes (protects `lgtm` and `approved` labels)
 - Auto-merges PRs when both `lgtm` and `approved` labels are present (and no `hold` label)